Shobhan28/Shobhan28/README.md

 ## Here's a glimpse of my key skills and expertise:

-#### ● Java:
-Proficient in Core Java with a strong foundation in object-oriented programming.
+ **● Java:** Proficient in Core Java with a strong foundation in object-oriented programming.

-#### ● Spring Boot:
-Skilled in crafting RESTful APIs and web applications with Spring Boot, facilitating seamless communication and data exchange between frontend and backend systems.
+ **● Spring Boot:** Skilled in building RESTful APIs and web applications with Spring Boot, facilitating seamless communication and data exchange between frontend and backend systems.

-#### ● Microservices:
-Skilled in designing and implementing microservices architecture for scalable and maintainable applications.
+ **● Microservices:** Skilled in designing and implementing microservices architecture for scalable and maintainable applications.

-#### ● Agile Methodologies:
-Proficient in Agile development practices, such as Scrum or Kanban, for efficient project management.
+**● Agile Methodologies:** Proficient in Agile development practices, such as Scrum or Kanban, for efficient project management.

-#### ● Database Management:
-Experienced in working with relational databases like MySQL, I can design schemas, write complex queries, and optimize database performance.
+**● Database Management:** Experienced in working with relational databases like MySQL, I can design schemas, write complex queries, and optimize database performance.

-#### ● Version Control:
-Proficient in using Git and GitHub for version control.
+**● Version Control:** Proficient in using Git and GitHub for version control.
 I can manage repositories, create branches, and merge changes effectively.

-#### ● AWS:
-Knowledgeable in deploying and managing applications on AWS infrastructure.
+**● AWS:** Knowledgeable in deploying and managing applications on AWS infrastructure.

 #